Creative Ad Ideas for Facebook Campaigns

 The vast majority of the pictures and videos you see on Facebook are user-generated.
 Also, they are shared by your family and friends.
 And professional photos or stock photography look perfect and tend to stick out as fake or not real.
 So, try taking your own photos or degrading the quality of the images/videos to make them look more user-generated.
 It seems counterintuitive but in some cases user-generated triumphs stock photography.

 Color is a very important element because it’s the first thing a viewer will notice before taking a close look at your video ad.
 You should be testing simple and plain backgrounds with soft and blurred out colors or gradients.
 Also, allow users’ eyes to focus on bright vibrant foreground colors.
 Finally, test soft background colors vs bold colors, strong texture vs muted texture, and simple and clean vs busy and cluttered backgrounds.

 Draw users’ attention away from friends’ and family’s posts and into your ad by testing vibrant, eye-catching colors like orange, red, yellow, and bright green.
-Also, compare the performance of vibrant colors vs complementary colors, soft colors or perhaps even your brand’s colors.
+Also, compare the performance of vibrant colors vs complementary colors, soft colors, or perhaps even your brand’s colors.

-Are characters a primary representation of your product, brand or service?
+Are characters a primary representation of your product, brand, or service?
 If not, test removing all characters vs using them.
 As a result, we’ve found that unless characters are well-known, they can be a visual distraction and may decrease performance.
 However, it’s worth testing for yourself to make sure you’re not missing out on opportunities to improve performance.

-Whenever possible showcase recognizable logos, celebrities brands, and characters because these usually receive high engagement and improve Ad performance.
+Whenever possible showcase recognizable logos, celebrity brands, and characters because these usually receive high engagement and improve Ad performance.
 In addition, if your brand is not well-known, you should be testing using your logo against not using it.